Majed Chergui

 Majed Chergui (born 1956 in Casablanca) is a Swiss and French physicist specialized in ultrafast dynamics of light-induced processes.
-He is a Honorary professor of the EPFL (École Polytechnique Fédérale de Lausanne) and the Université de Lausanne.
+He is an Honorary professor of the EPFL (École Polytechnique Fédérale de Lausanne) and the Université de Lausanne.
 He was founding director of the Lausanne Centre for Ultrafast Science (LACUS) at the EPFL between 2016 and 2021.

 He is now project leader at Elettra-Sincrotrone Trieste (Italy).

 Early life and education

 Majed Chergui was born in Casablanca (Morocco) in 1956 and grew up in Algeria and Lebanon.
-He received his BSc in Physics and Mathematics from Chelsea College (now King's college, University of London) in 1977, his Master's degree in atomic and molecular physics from the Université Paris-Sud (Orsay, now Université Paris-Saclay) in 1978 and his PhD from the same University in 1981.
+He received his BSc in Physics and Mathematics from Chelsea College (now King's college, University of London) in 1977, his master's degree in atomic and molecular physics from the Université Paris-Sud (Orsay, now Université Paris-Saclay) in 1978 and his PhD from the same university in 1981.
 In 1986, he received his Habilitation under the supervision of Venkataraman Chandrasekharan at the Université Sorbonne Paris Nord.
 Between 1987 and 1989, he was an Alexander von Humboldt fellow in the group of Professor Nikolaus Schwentner at the Institute for Experimental Physics of the Free University of Berlin.